university for Psychology

 Engage in the scientific study of experience and behaviour

-Our BSc (Hons) Psychology course allows you to explore why we act the way we do, how we interact with other people, and the emotional significance we attach to these interactions.
+Our BSc (Hons) Psychology degree course allows you to explore why we act the way we do, how we interact with other people, and the emotional significance we attach to these interactions.

 Explore all areas of psychology